ercihan/Memory/README.md

 # Memory
-A Koltin based memory game made for exam preparation
+A Koltin based memory game made for exam preparation.
+It is based on SDK 29.